• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 We network with other stakeholders that have a proven interest in raising the bar for women’s healthcare.

 The Safer Women Health Initiative™ is collaborating with The ZeroNow Campaign’s HealingNow™, to advance awareness of the serious health risks associated with sexual violence and sexual harassment and the often devastating emotional and physical harm that can follow when women come forward and find themselves thrown into the jaws of institutional betrayal.
-Overwhelmingly, most incidents of sexual violence and related abuses occur to women.
+Overwhelmingly, most incidents of sexual violence and related abuses occur against women.
 The level of harm associated with such incidents often cascades into serious emotional and medical complications.
-It is part of the unique healthcare DNA that define women.
-It is is deserving of a robust targeting for further action.
+It is part of the unique healthcare DNA that defines women.
+It deserves to be targeted robustly for further action.

 Clinical work by Dr. Jennifer Freyd in betrayal trauma theory led to the development of her concept of institutional betrayal.
 Her findings confirm that when a traumatic incident is followed by insensitive or abusive responses by trusted players like healthcare professionals, public institutions, government agencies, judges, private corporations or law enforcement authorities, the risk to a victim’s well-being rises sharply.